 - Legal address of the company.
 Supplying the legal or principal business address is optional in many states, but some require it.

-To learn the LLC formation requirements for your state, visit our state guides.
+To learn the LLC formation requirements for your state, visit our state guides to incorporation.